Alb-Ard/dist-sys-dubito-online/docs/report.md

 The system is supported by other classes that create the infrastructure needed to create the distributed system, which are:
 - `PeerConnection`: An interface for a client connected to a server;
     - Implemented in `TcpPeerConnection`;
-- `PeerConnectionReceiver`: An interface for a server receiving `PeerConnection`s;
+- `PeerConnectionReceiver`: An interface for a server listening to `PeerConnection`;
     - Implemented in `TcpPeerConnectionReceivr`;
-- `PeerExchanger`: Exhanges the initial information between two clients after they connect;
+- `PeerExchanger`: Exchanges the initial information between two clients after they connect;
 - `MessageHandler`: A functional interface for receiving messages incoming from the network;
 - `ObjectSerializer`: An interface for an object that can serialize/deserialize another object, so that it can be sent over the network.
     - Implemented in `JsonObjectSerializer`.